iqltd/go-h2-yourself/README.md

 ## Prerequisite

-HTTP2 enforces HTTP2.
+HTTP2 enforces HTTPS.
 In order to generate the private key and certificate run:

 ```